lambdaworks/zio-elasticsearch/docs/overview/streaming.md

 title: "Streaming"
 ---

-Zio-elastic search is streaming friendly library and there are few specific API's that are used for creating ZIO streams.
+Zio-elastic search is streaming friendly library and there are few specific APIs that are used for creating ZIO streams.
 Library makes use of two Elasticsearch APIs to create ZIO Stream, and those are Scroll API and Search_after API.
 When using `Elasticsearch.stream()` method you can provide your own configuration by creating `StreamConfig` object and providing it as parameter for method next to `SearchRequest`.
 If you choose not to provide `StreamConfig` then `StreamConfig.Default` will be used.